Careers Education

 External Impartial Guidance

 The school is assisted by Prospects that provide assistance for many of the activities mentioned and also conduct the careers interviews.
-We also work closely with Sutton Schools Careers Leads Network and our new Careers Hub.
+We also work closely with the South London Careers Hub, with the Careers Lead having termly meetings with their link officer.

 UCAS Preparation

 Students in Year 12 have the opportunity to hear from representatives of a number of top universities at the Higher Education Fair.
 Every student receives one to one feedback on their personal statement from a member of staff during the first week of Year 13.
-Every Oxbridge applicant receives at least two practice interviews to help to prepare them for a university style interview.
-This year each student had one interview from an external interviewer with experience in the relevant subject (excluding Medicine applicants).
-The rest of the year group are given the option to sign up if they want to.
-Each student then receives a follow up interview later on in the term from a subject specialist member of staff.
-Medicine applicants receive Multiple-Mini-Interview practice in school.
-Before the first practice interview each student is sent a ‘Preparing for Interviews’ video to watch.
+Every Early Applicant receives at least two practice interviews to help to prepare them for interviews, and the school’s interview preparation Peer Triads supports the highest levels of academic oracy amongst students.
+All Non-Early Applicants have one interview from an external, subject-specialist interviewer.
+Medicine and Dentistry applicants receive Multiple-Mini-Interview practice in school and attend an MMI session delivered by medical alumni.

 Alternatives to A Levels and University